-The Authority is legally separate from the seven counties, and is governed by a Board of Directors made up of 12 elected and appointed officials from members.
-Members generally appoint one board member each, except for the City of Monte Sereno, the City of Santa Clara, the City of Sunnyvale, and the Town of Los Gatos, which collectively appoint one board member.
-The Authority's financial activities are reported under the JPA BayRICS Fund in the County of Alameda and funds are held by the Treasurer of the County of Alameda, Auditor-Controller Agency's Specialized Accounting Unit.
+The Authority is legally separate from the seven counties, and is governed by a Board of Directors made up of 15 elected and appointed officials from each member agency.
+The Authority's financial activities are reported under the JPA BayRICS Fund in the County of Alameda and funds are held by the Treasurer of the County of Alameda.
+The books and records for the Authority are maintained by the County of Alameda, Auditor-Controller Agency's Specialized Accounting Unit.